Need a place to test or store your games online? Y8 Storage offers static file hosting for game studios. Follow this guide to get access.

 Please allow at least 10 minutes before trying to connect with your newly created account, because it is not created instantly.

 After a certain amount of failed logins, the system will block futre logins attempts for a certain time.

 Keep default settings in other tabs.

 After you connect, there will be some folders created there for you.
 Do not rename or delete them, because new ones will be created again.
 Please use these folders to keep your content well structured.

-- share - For sharing file with your team.
-Please use
+- share* - For sharing files with your team.